openlibhums/oaswitchboard/README.md

 * Python 3.10 (tested version)
 * An [OA Switchboard](https://www.oaswitchboard.org/) account and credentials

+## Note on Janeway Version Requirements
+When running on Janeway 1.7, the plugin will send messages to the OA Switchboard, but without CRediT or ROR support.
+For these features, please use Janeway 1.9 or later.

 ## Installation
 1. Clone this repository into the Janeway plugins folder.
 2. From the `src` directory run `python3 manage.py install_plugins oas` (or the [equivalent Docker command](https://janeway.readthedocs.io/en/latest/dev/installation.html)).